 - 1. You can obtain documentation for the IBM iSeries host system from publib.boulder.ibm.com/pubs/html/as400/infocenter.htm. - 2.
 Check the LUN limitations for your host system.
-See Table 4 on page 60. - 3.
-Either you or an IBM service support representative must install the storage unit by using the procedures in the IBM TotalStorage DS6000 Installation, Troubleshooting, and Recovery Guide.
+See Table 6 on page 70. - 3.
+Either you or an IBM service support representative must install the storage unit.

-- 1. You cannot use SDD on the IBM iSeries host system. - 2.
-With i5/OS Version 5 Release 3, you can assign storage unit LUNs to multiple iSeries fibre-channel adapters through switches, direct connection, or through a fabric.
+- 1. You cannot use SDD on the IBM iSeries host system. - With i5/OS Version 5 Release 3, you can assign storage unit LUNs to multiple iSeries fibre-channel adapters through switches, direct connection, or through a fabric.
 These multiple adapters must all be within the same i5/OS LPAR.